Hamilton NJ Workers’ Compensation Claims Against Third Parties Lawyer

 Damages in Claims Against Third Parties in Princeton, NJ

 One of the major advantages to filing a third party claim is that you can potentially recover damages and compensation that would otherwise be unavailable to you in a workers’ compensation claim.
+The compensation awarded in a third-party claim is often broader that that awarded in a workers’ compensation claim.
 The ability to sue third parties is important because workers’ compensation claims do not cover damages related to an injured worker’s pain and suffering.
 Moreover, there are statutory limits on the amount of money that an injured worker can recover through a workers’ compensation claim.
+Workers’ compensation generally covers medical expenses and a portion of lost wages, and an employee does not need to prove fault to recover this compensation.
+That it happens on the job is enough.
+On the other hand, a third party claim can result in compensation for full medical expenses, out-of-pocket costs, lost wages ranging into the future, and pain and suffering.

 Keep in mind that the compensation you receive in a civil action against a third party could affect the damages you receive in a workers’ compensation claim.
 If you receive compensation through a workers’ comp claim and then later receive compensation from a third party for the same injuries, you might be required to repay the employer.
 In other words, you won’t be able to collect double recovery for the same injury.
 Sometimes, this results in subrogation, with the insurance company assuming the legal rights of the injured worker.